QuState/PhastFT/README.md

 ## PhastFT vs RustFFT

 [RustFFT](https://crates.io/crates/rustfft/) is another excellent FFT implementation in pure Rust.
-RustFFT and PhastFT are optimized for different workloads.
+RustFFT and PhastFT make different trade-offs.

-RustFFT performs best on small inputs that fit entirely into the L2 cache, while PhastFT is optimized for large input sizes common in scientific computing.

-PhastFT also uses 2x less memory, which is important for processing large datasets.

 RustFFT made the choice to work on stable Rust compiler at the cost of `unsafe` code, while PhastFT contains no `unsafe` blocks but requires a nightly build of Rust compiler to access the Portable SIMD API.

+PhastFT uses 2x less memory than RustFFT, which is important for processing large datasets.

 ## What's with the name?